1kl1/OTA_Connector/README.md

 Connector connector("<WIFI_SSID>","<WIFI_PW>","<UPLOAD_GROUP>","<VERSION>","<DEVICE_ID>","<DEVICE_PASSWORD>",InternalStorage);
 ```

-If you are the first time upload code with our library, you have to create device at our [homepage](https://oongyi.com/arduino/OTA) or use underlying function
+If you are the first time upload code with our library, you have to create device at our [homepage](https://oongyi.com/arduino/OTA) or use underlying function at initialize.
 ```cpp
     // this function will register your device to our web page. connector.create();